seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 Ay, nurse; what of that? both with an R.

 **Nurse**
-Ah. mocker! that’s the dog’s name; R is for
+Ah. mocker! that's the dog's name; R is for
-the–No; I know it begins with some other
+the--No; I know it begins with some other
-letter:–and she hath the prettiest sententious of
+letter:--and she hath the prettiest sententious of
 it, of you and rosemary, that it would do you good
 to hear it.